-The program's emphasis will be on leadership development, mentoring, and building collegial connections that can endure throughout the fellows' careers.
+The program emphasizes leadership development, mentoring, and building collegial connections that can endure throughout the fellows' careers.
 The institute's retreat format will include a mix of structured discussions, small group meetings, and time for informal networking.
-Topics will reflect key themes from Terrance Keenan's work and writings, such as leadership, innovation, taking risks, and the creative deployment of resources available to grantmakers.
+Topics will reflect key themes from Terrance Keenan's work and writings, such as innovation, taking risks, and the creative deployment of resources available to grantmakers.
 To further nurture ongoing professional connections among the fellows, GIH offers opportunities for fellows to connect with and learn from one another throughout the year.